TZstatsADS/Fall2018-Project4-sec1--sec1proj4_grp2/README.md

 **Contribution statement**:
 + project leader
   + Hengyang Lin: Designed and organized the structure of whole project.
 Build "Error detection" part and "Error correction" part.
-Searched different kinds of paper that relate to this project
+Searched different kinds of papers that relate to this project

 + Major contributor:
   + Zhibo Zhou : Designed and wrote "Error Detection" part and "Data clearning" part.
-Searched different kinds of papers that       related to this project and draw the ppt for presentation.
+Searched different kinds of papers that       relate to this project and draw the ppt for presentation.
   + Peilin Li : Designed and wrote "Error Detection" part and "Data clearning" part.
 Searched different kinds of papers on those two parts.

 +Equal contribution：